svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_wild_columns_part2.md

 A few things to note:
 - Our return type must be always a struct, but we can define wrappers like `RenameColumnsList`, if we want to extract several objects at once.
 It's very easy!
 - `question_id` field had some nuanced logic, so to keep it closer to the field itself, we've described it in the docstring and it has passed to the LLM.
-Morever, this field was marked as optional by allowing `Nothing` type
+Moreover, this field was marked as optional by allowing `Nothing` type
 - We have updated the instructions slightly for the different task
-- Notice that we increased the `readtimeout` (HTTP.jl keyword argument) to 500 seconds to allow for longer prompts.
+- Notice that we increased the `readtimeout` (HTTP.jl keyword argument) to 500 seconds to allow for really long outputs.
 That's because the longer the generated text (eg, 250 columns), the longer it takes and we don't want to time out!
 - Since we knew it would take a long time, we sent the message asynchronously to not have to wait for it (`Threads.@spawn ai...`).
 This way we can keep working while it runs in the background and we'll be notified when it finishes by the usual INFO log